JetBrains/kotlin-web-site/docs/topics/ksp/ksp-additional-details.md

 ## Type and resolution

 The resolution takes most of the cost of the underlying API implementation.
 So type references are designed to be resolved by processors explicitly (with a few exceptions).
-When a _type_, such as `KSFunctionDeclaration.returnType` or `KSAnnotation.annotationType`, is referenced, it is always a `KSTypeReference`, which is a `KSReferenceElement` with annotations and modifiers.
+When a _type_ (such as `KSFunctionDeclaration.returnType` or `KSAnnotation.annotationType`) is referenced, it is always a `KSTypeReference`, which is a `KSReferenceElement` with annotations and modifiers.

 ```kotlin